 Key Takeaways

-- Employee retention is a high priority for leading HR organizations today.
+- Employee retention is a high priority for leading organizations and HR teams.

 - The most effective employee retention strategies reduce overall turnover and keep high performers on board.